CompleteCar

 The Grande Panda Hybrid complements the electric version of the same car, but it won't be as affordable nor as cheap to run.

-The electrified three-cylinder engine will deliver its most economical performance when driving at lower speeds in towns and cities, though it is worth noting that the Fiat hybrid system does not provide as much electric-only driving as other 'full-hybrids' such as what MG and Toyota offer.
-During our time with the car, which included some lengthy stints at motorway speeds, it averaged 7.1 litres/100km.
+The electrified three-cylinder engine will deliver its most economical performance when driving at lower speeds in towns and cities, though it is worth noting that the Fiat hybrid system does not provide as much electric-only driving as 'full-hybrids' such as what MG and others offer.
+During our time with the Panda, which included some lengthy stints at motorway speeds, it averaged 7.1 litres/100km.
 It's also worth pointing out that the Grande Panda Hybrid will have a higher annual motor tax cost in comparison to the electric model.

-Irish Pricing & Rivals of the 2025 Fiat Grande Panda Hybrid
+Irish Pricing & Rivals of the 2026 Fiat Grande Panda Hybrid

-• Three grades available
+• Two grades available for hybrid

-Verdict - Should You Buy the 2025 Fiat Grande Panda Hybrid?
+Verdict - Should You Buy the 2026 Fiat Grande Panda Hybrid?

-FAQs About the 2025 Fiat Grande Panda Hybrid
+FAQs About the 2026 Fiat Grande Panda Hybrid

 Which version of the Fiat Grande Panda should I buy?